Headspace (company): Research

-Headspace has been used in several of clinical trials investigating the effects of mindfulness training.
-In one such study, researchers from UCL, funded by the British Heart Foundation, examined the impact of mindfulness on workplace stress in two major multinational corporations, using the Headspace app as the intervention.
-The study reported improvements in several measures, including well-being, anxiety, depressive symptoms, blood pressure, perceived job control, and sleep quality among participants who used the app.
+Headspace has been used on clinical trials investigating the effects of mindfulness training.
+In one such study, researchers from University College London (UCL), funded by the British Heart Foundation, examined the impact of mindfulness on workplace stress in two major multinational corporations, using the Headspace app as the intervention.
+Clinical studies have also found that Headspace is beneficial in helping people to sleep better.
+By 2022, the platform had participated in more than 90 research projects with partnering research institutions.

-A study from 2018 found a significant increase in well-being, reductions in anxiety and depressive symptoms, significant reductions in diastolic blood pressures, significant increases in perceived job control, as well as a significant reduction in sleeping problems.

-Publications

-Three books by Headspace founder Andy Puddicombe are published by Hodder & Stoughton.